agoose77/notes/README.md

 This repository requires the `markdown-it-diagrams` renderer extension to properly render graphics, which is provided for JupyterLab with `jupyterlab-markup`.

 Load `macros.md` to define global macros for use in documents.

+There are some images that may not be properly referenced.
+I do not give permission to share or distribute these figures.